 Just about anyone can suffer from Temporomandibular Joint (TMJ) disorder because it is a complex joint that moves both horizontally and vertically.
-When an individual experiences pain and discomfort in the jaw.
-But symptoms of TMJ disorder differ from person to person.
+When an individual experiences pain and discomfort in the jaw, the symptoms of TMJ disorder differ from person to person.
 Some sufferers experience mild symptoms like tenderness or stiffness in the temples and jaw pain after yawning, while others endure severe symptoms like lockjaw and difficulty chewing.
 If you encounter this type of pain and suspect you may have Temporomandibular Joint Disorder (TMD), here are seven common symptoms you shouldn’t ignore.

 People sometimes mistakenly call the disorder TMJ; however, the term refers to the joint that causes pain—the temporomandibular joint.
-When the joint is causing pain or not functioning correctly, the correct abbreviation is TMJD (Temporomandibular Joint Disorder) or TMD (Temporomandibular Disorder).
+When the jaw joint is causing pain or not functioning correctly, the correct abbreviation is TMJD (Temporomandibular Joint Disorder) or TMD (Temporomandibular Disorder).

 TMJ related jaw pain can reach beyond the jaw and can occur in various locations in your body.
 When the temporomandibular joint isn’t working correctly, most patients experience pain in their jaw, temples, and it can also occur in the shoulders and neck.
 In some cases, patients experience pain and pressure in the sinus or eye area.
 Because of the intricate positioning of the TMJ, several areas of the body will experience pain when the jaw joint becomes damaged and is not functioning correctly.

 When the joint is extremely inflamed, the muscles in your face work harder to compensate for the disorder.
-When this happens, the pain can radiate from your jaw to your cheeks, under your eyes, and even your forehead.
-As if that isn’t bad enough, muscle tension commonly worsens the TMJ pain, leading to more muscle tension and more facial pain.
+The pain can radiate from your jaw to your cheeks, under your eyes, and even your forehead when this happens.
+If that isn’t bad enough, muscle tension commonly worsens the TMJ pain, leading to more muscle tension and more facial pain.

 It’s common for patients to feel pain throughout the upper body, such as the neck and shoulders.
 While poor posture contributes to this extra pain, it may also be a reaction to what you are experiencing when you have joint pain.

 To effectively treat TMJ disorder, it’s essential to determine the underlying cause whenever possible.
 While treating the symptoms can bring temporary relief, it’s only by treating the cause of TMJD that we can develop a lasting solution.
-An experienced dentist with TMJ patients will help you determine what is causing your TMJ disorder and then work with you to create a customized treatment plan.
+An experienced TMJ dentist will help you determine what’s causing your TMJ disorder and then work with you to create a customized treatment plan.
 Here are some of the common reasons for TMJ pain.

 If you’re experiencing persistent pain, It’s crucial to start your treatment early, or your TMJ disorder could become more severe.
-When visiting your healthcare provider or your TMJ dentist, they can ease your TMJ pain by recommending various treatment options such as relaxation exercises, braces, physical therapy, or oral appliances such as mouth guards/ night guard or oral splints.
+When visiting your healthcare provider or your TMJ dentist, they can ease your TMJ pain by recommending conservative treatment options such as relaxation exercises, braces, physical therapy, or oral appliances such as mouth guard / night guard or oral splints.

-While physical therapy is highly effective for relieving TMJ disorders, prescription medications may also provide relief such as:
+While physical therapy is highly effective for relieving TMJ disorders, prescription medication may also provide severe pain relief:

-Are you experiencing constant pain or any of the symptoms linked with TMJ disorder?
+Are you experiencing constant pain or any of the common symptoms linked with TMJ disorder?
 When it comes to treating TMJ, there is no one size fits all treatment plan.
-Dr. Feng will get to the root of the problem and provide you with treatment options that cater to your specific needs.
+During your consultation, Dr. Feng will get to the root of the problem and provide you with treatment options that fit your specific needs.
 If you have any questions about pain relief, want to learn more about how Sloan Creek Dental can treat your TMJ in Fairview, or to schedule a consultation at our office, please get in touch with our dental office at 972-468-1440, or leave us a message.